Faradey27/next-helpers/README.md

 In such example, when user navigation to UsersPage, he will see `List of users that was preloaded on server with getInitialProps:` text immediately, then in 1 second, getInitialProps will resolve, UsersPage will re-render and user will see list of users.

-p.s. by default nextjs will show blank screen for 1 second, till getInitialProps promise resolve.
+p.s. by default nextjs will show blank screen for 1 second, till getInitialProps promise resolve, withSSR will solve this problem.